Test in production without watermarks.

 This article demonstrates how to merge multiple cells into one using Microsoft Excel and IronXL programmatically.

-In this example, upper left cell A1 contains a list of fruits, and data in two adjacent empty cells (B1 and C1) is combined to create a single, sizable cell that can hold the complete list.
+In this example, the upper left cell A1 contains a list of fruits, and data in two adjacent empty cells (B1 and C1) is combined to create a single, sizable cell that can hold the complete list.

 Merging Cells

-Select the choice you want from the drop-down menu by clicking the tiny drop-down arrow next to the Merge & Center button, which will give you access to a few more merging options supplied by Excel such as Merge Across, Unmerge Cells.
+Select the choice you want from the drop-down menu by clicking the tiny drop-down arrow next to the Merge & Center button, which will give you access to a few more merging options supplied by Excel, such as Merge Across, Unmerge Cells.

 Combine Cells